 8. Where can people get a copy of Little Klaus Big World?

-They can see trailers on www.klauspierre.com and hopefully we ll announce a distribution deal sometimes near you very soon!
-You can also get in touch with me by emailing me at email@example.com.
+You can also get in touch with me by emailing me at firstname.lastname@example.org.